anulax1225/First_OpenGL_Project/SETUP.md

 ```

 # Install GLAD
-Install <a href="https://glad.dav1d.de/">glad</a> from the website (check local files at the end of the page).
+1. Install <a href="https://glad.dav1d.de/">GLAD zip file</a> from the website (check local files at the end of the page).
-Unzip it and search for the glad folder inside.
+1. Unzip it and search for the glad folder inside.
-Add it to your project directory in the include folder.
+1. Add it to your project directory in the include folder.

 # Install GLM
-Install <a href="https://github.com/g-truc/glm/tags">GLM</a> from the github repo, take the latest tag.
+1. Install <a href="https://github.com/g-truc/glm/tags">GLM zip file</a> from the github repo, take the latest tag.
-Unzip it and search for the glm folder inside
+1. Unzip it and search for the glm folder inside.
-Add it to your project directory in the include folder.
+1. Add it to your project directory in the include folder.

+# Install STB_IMAGE
+1. Download <a href="https://raw.githubusercontent.com/nothings/stb/master/stb_image.h">raw stb_image.h file</a> from the github repo.
+1. Add it to the include folder.

 # Compiling
 To complie your best program you need to run the command :